 2. Are there certain elements from the different use diagrams you would like to see combined?

-This / A drander flearer acted for degfine uses.
-Diffets enent good to warmy
+Those / A dranter flear or along for der frue uses.
+Byte to event good to examp

-Combinational despose actue was nothe rugation was allows to more more more portunital beautiful to various wasts.
+Combinational despine actue was noth ungalow was allows to more more more more marker.